What happens after our death?

 2.1 Maybe only faithful Christians get one?

-The most common and accepted outlook (throughout the wider Christian Church) is that all of us individuals who have faith in Jesus, as our Lord and saviour, will have everlasting life in Heaven after physical death.
+The most common and accepted outlook (throughout the wider Christian Church) is that all of us individuals who have faith in Jesus, as our Lord and saviour, WILL have everlasting life in Heaven after physical death.

 If that view is accurate then other people lacking that faith may not gain eternal life.

 Yes, some Biblical verses appear to indicate that agnostics, atheists and those who belong to other religions will be permanently damned after death.
-Verses including the term “gnashing of teeth” are common in the New Testament Gospel of Matthew.
+Verses including the term “gnashing of teeth” are for example common in the New Testament Gospel of Matthew.
 And they are often used by Christian fundamentalists when offering damnation as the punishment for those who have not ‘made the grade’.
 The following verses are examples, “Matthew 8:11-12, 13:41-42, 13:49-50, 22:12-13, 24:50-51, 25:29-50, Luke 13:28”.

 2.2 Maybe everyone ‘gets a seat’?